-You are definitely going to find some vegetables easier to grow than others.
+You are definitely going to find some easy to grow veggies than others.
 What I’ve found easy, you may still find a bit challenging, that’s because our situations (climate, soil, position etc) can vary greatly in this big country of ours.
 Before you rush out and purchase all of these, remember you need to grow plants based on your climate and the season.
-Head over to our How you growin’ mum?
-Facebook group to get your hands on a FREE growing guide for the current season.
+Download our Planting Guides and don’t forget to head over to Our Food Garden Facebook group for support and advice.

 It’s no secret that one of the biggest mistakes new gardeners make is to either position their veggie patch in the wrong spot or over planting.
 So let’s start with planning your plot.

-Positioning – this is one of the most crucial steps in achieving maximum yield.
+his is one of the most crucial steps in achieving maximum yield.
 Don’t be discouraged if you were planning, or can only find space in a shady spot.
-You can still grow produce in the shade, like leafy greens such as silver beet.
+You can still grow produce in the shade, like leafy greens such as silverbeet.
 If you can, chose a position that provides at least 6 hours of sun a day.
-Vegetable’s that flower, like cucumbers, egg plants, tomatoes etc, need the sun (and bees) to generate the fruit.
+The vegetable’s which flower, like cucumbers, eggplants, tomatoes etc, need the sun (and bees) to generate the fruit.
 I’ve found that the morning sun is the most beneficial.
 In summer the afternoon sun can do more damage than good.
 Keep this in mind when you are planning, so you can make the most of your veggie patch.

-Soil – Your plants will need room for the roots to grow so your soil condition is very important in order for the plants to access food & water.
-If you have water logged or clay soil you will need to add a specific product before planting.
+Your plants will need room for the roots to grow so your soil condition is very important in order for the plants to access food & water.
+If you have waterlogged or clay soil you will need to add a specific product before planting.
 Check with your local nursery before proceeding.
-Organic matter will help to improve soil quality and is rich in nitrogen, phosphorus, potassium, and micro nutrients for the veggies to grow.
+Organic matter will help to improve soil quality and is rich in nitrogen, phosphorus, potassium, and micronutrients for the veggies to grow.
 For a new patch, a good quality organic soil from your local nursery will be perfect.
 If you are refurbishing an existing garden bed you can add a mix of fresh compost, cow manure, chicken manure & mushroom compost to improve the soil quality.
 Check out our blog on composting 101.

-Water – Most vegetable are going to need plenty of water.
+Most vegetables are going to need plenty of water.
 Unfortunately, they are not drought tolerant so when the Australian weather reaches extremes, you will need to water regularly.
 Having a water supply located close by will make this easier for you.

 Silver Beet / Swiss Chard

-This is one of the easiest vegetables to grow because it doesn’t need a lot of sunlight and can bounce back if it misses a water.
+This is one of the easy to grow veggies because it doesn’t need a lot of sunlight and can bounce back if it misses water.
 The worst thing you can do to this plant is not pick it fast enough.
 It responds really well to liquid food and by picking it continually you actually stay ahead of the caterpillars.

 You can harvest spring onions by simply cutting them off down low, they will keep growing back if the roots are left in the ground.
 You can actually even grow the ones you purchase from the grocery store.
 As long as the roots find soil, they will keep growing.